kvitoslava-yarish/data-engeeniring-2025/README.md

 * `iceberg_bronze_layer `

-This DAG inserts the raw youtube_channels CSV data into the `bronze` database.
+This DAG inserts the raw youtube_channels CSV data into the `bronze` database as table youtube_channels.
 NOTE: this is a standalone table.
 Downstream processes do not rely on it.

 ---